amunrarara/Awesome-Links/README.md

 # Awesome-Links
-A collection of links that I've found incredibly useful during my journey as a developer
+A collection of links that I've found incredibly useful

 ---